-This qualification reflects the role of workers who assist a dentist, dental hygienist, dental prosthetist, dental therapist or oral health therapist during oral health care procedures.
-Their role includes maintaining high standards of infection control, assisting with practice administration and supporting quality and professionalism in the dental sector.
+This qualification reflects the role of workers who assist dental practitioners during oral health care procedures.
+The role includes maintaining high standards of infection control, assisting with practice administration, and supporting quality and professionalism in the dental sector.

-To achieve this qualification, the candidate must have completed at least 300 hours of work as detailed in the Assessment Requirements of the units of competency.
+To achieve this qualification, the candidate must have completed at least 350 hours of work as detailed in the Assessment Requirements of the Units of Competency.

 Vocational Placement or Structured Workplace learning is an essential requirement to successfully complete the Certificate III in Dental Assisting HLT35015.
 While you are undertaking Work Placement you will receive on the Job Training and can put the theory and skills you have learnt while undertaking your theory components of the course into practice.